 Crowdfunding for adoption costs

-Many families turn to crowdfunding when they discover they aren’t eligible for government assistance, or when they simply need funds much faster than the government can provide.
+Many families turn to crowdfund when they discover they aren’t eligible for government assistance, or when they simply need funds much faster than the government can provide them.

-Crowdfunding for adoption financial assistance is an easy way to pay for adoption costs not reimbursed by the government.
-There are no eligibility requirements, application deadlines, or long waiting periods to receive funds—and anyone can start a fundraiser within minutes.
-And with fundraising through GoFundMe, there’s no need to worry about spending any money to get started.
+Crowdfunding to adopt a foster child is an easy way to pay for adoption costs that won’t be reimbursed by the government.
+There are no eligibility requirements to meet, so anyone can start a fundraiser within minutes.
+GoFundMe also offers a completely free fundraising platform, so there’s no need to worry about spending any money to get started.
 For more ideas, feel free to read our blog post, Six Great Fundraising Ideas for Adoption.

 Families who used crowdfunding for foster care adoption costs

-The Andrews family felt called to provide a permanent and safe home for a child truly in need, and realized they would be able to do just that by adopting through the foster care system.
-They knew they needed some financial help to cover application fees and training classes, so they started a fundraiser.
-They exceeded their fundraising goal, raising over $10,000 to welcome a child into their family.
+The Andrews family felt called to provide a permanent and safe home for a child truly in need and realized they would be able to do just that by adopting through the foster care system.
+They knew they needed some financial help to cover application fees and training classes, so they launched a GoFundMe fundraiser and raised over $4,000 in less than a month.

 Fundraise for your adoption today

-Whether you’re looking to start a family or grow your existing family, adopting a child from foster care is immensely rewarding for parents and children alike—plus, it’s a great way to bring joy into your life while helping a child in need.
-If you long to adopt but can’t afford the high cost of private adoption, then going through the foster care system is a wonderful alternative.
-And with crowdfunding, you can make your dream a reality even faster.
-Sign up and begin raising money for adoption costs today.
+Adopting a foster child is a way to bring joy to your life while helping a child in need.
+If you long to adopt but can’t afford the high prices of private adoptions, then going through the foster care system is a wonderful alternative.